yangdungle/my-games-data/README.md

+check list before going live.
+Turn testing off
+Enabled Global Testing: Set initializeForTesting: true in the AdMob initialization to ensure the plugin is in the correct mode for simulator testing. use live ad id.

 On app refresh from ai studio to Xcode.
 Open terminal move into the project directory using cd, ls pwd cd.. cd ..
 In terminal run
 npm install